dpenciso/friendly-succotash/README.md

 # friendly-succotash
 This is where I practice Git stuff.
-Git is the best of both worlds.
+You git the best of both worlds.